Joe Burrow: NFL's 'Joe Brrr' is proving quite a diamond for the Cincinnati Bengals - KTVZ

 Paired with his former LSU teammate Ja’Marr Chase, the Bengals have shocked the league with their explosive offense and gritty defense.

-And despite being a franchise so often plagued with heartbreaking losses, Burrow has shown no sign of being bogged down by that history, leading his team in his first post-season run.
+And despite being a franchise so often plagued with heartbreaking losses, Burrow has shown no signs of being bogged down by that history, leading his team in his first postseason run.

 The Bengals earned their first playoff win in 31 years by beating the Las Vegas Raiders in the Wild Card round of the playoffs.